phifa/embedconsent/README.md

-# embedconsent
+# Embedconsent

 Cookieconsent extension that toggles embeds from YouTube, Vimeo or Google Maps for better privacy.